-> Norman J. Stewart Editor
+Sondra K. Stewart Volume Editor

+in cooperation with the

+NATIONAL SCIENCE FOUNDATION

+and

-Prepared by the OCEAN DRILLING PROGRAM Texas A&M University in cooperation with the NATIONAL SCIENCE FOUNDATION and JOINT OCEANOGRAPHIC INSTITUTIONS, INC. This publication was prepared by the Ocean Drilling Program, Texas A&M University, as an account of work performed under the international Ocean Drilling Program, which is managed by Joint Oceanographic Institutions, Inc., under contract with the National Science Foundation.
+JOINT OCEANOGRAPHIC INSTITUTIONS, INC.

+This publication was prepared by the Ocean Drilling Program, Texas A&M University, as an account of work performed under the international Ocean Drilling Program, which is managed by Joint Oceanographic Institutions, Inc., under contract with the National Science Foundation.
 Funding for the program was provided by the following agencies at the time of this cruise:

-Department of Energy, Mines and Resources (Canada)
+Canada/Australia Consortium for the Ocean Drilling Program, Department of Energy, Mines and Resources (Canada) and Department of Primary Industries and Energy (Australia)